DannyFirmin/java-exercises-comp1110/src/comp1110/lab2/README.md

 You can repeat the above exercise for the homework and assignment repos.
-The steps are the same, but you need to change the repo name (in the obvious way) in step one (using comp1110-homework and comp1110-ass1 respectively, instead of comp1110-labs).
+The steps are the same, but you need to change the repo name (in the obvious way) in steps 5, 6, and 8 (using comp1110-homework and comp1110-ass1 respectively, instead of comp1110-labs).

 ## Imperative Coding Tasks